nbittich/adana/README.md

 ### Types

-There are no type checking in the language.
+There is no type-checking in the language.
 You can add a string to an array, nothing will stop you!

 In some cases though, you might get an error.

-Below, a list of types and how you declare them.
-You cannot define (yet) your own structure.
+Below, is a list of types and how you declare them.
+You cannot define (yet) your structure.

 | **type** | **examples**                                                                                  |
 |----------|-----------------------------------------------------------------------------------------------|